Chloe-Hyebin-Kim/Chloe-Hyebin-Kim/README.md

 [//]: # (You must have a lf before the markdown element when inside a block for it to work: https://stackoverflow.com/questions/29368902/how-can-i-wrap-my-markdown-in-an-html-div)

+<h1 align="center"> Hi there 👋, I'm Chloe Hyebin Kim</h1>
-# 🌟 Welcome to My GitHub Profile!
+🌟 Welcome to My GitHub Profile!
 <p align = "right">
 	<img src = "https://komarev.com/ghpvc/?username=Chloe-Hyebin-Kim&style=plastic&color=blueviolet" alt = "Profile Views"/>
 </p>
-Hi there!
-I'm [Chloe-Hyebin-Kim] 👋

 <!-- A passionate **[Software Engineer]** from 🌍 **[Korea]**.-->